Robust entanglement buffers based on SWAP interactions: Robustness of multi-copy protocol

-Here we provide details and additional results on the impact of transmission loss in the multi-copy buffering protocol.
+Our choice is motivated by two reasons: (1) the identity noise (or white noise) physically corresponds to the global depolarizing channel, which is the common assumption especially in large-scale experiments \cite{urbanek_mitigating_2021, mi_information_2021}.
+(2) all noise can be transformed into identity noise form by applying additional noise \cite{foldager_can_2023, dalzell_random_2024}.
+An important observation is that both transmission and storage noise lead to similar behavior in that the buffer reaches a steady state with finite entanglement loss.
+Thus, for the sake of simplicity in possible applications, the storage noise can be included in the transmission noise by increasing the transmission noise parameter $p_t$ approximately as

+The precise difference in buffered steady-state entanglement between this approximation and the actual impact of storage noise at strength $p_m$ is shown in Fig.~\ref{fig:noise2}, assuming there is only storage noise.
+We compare various swap angles for partial SWAPs and partial iSWAPs with a 2-pair buffer (a,b) and with a 3-pair buffer (c,d).

+Next, we consider transmission loss, which is typically more relevant than transmission noise in a quantum network scenario.
 First, we compare the 1-ebit success rate $q_n$ between SWAP and iSWAP caching.
 In the main text, we found the simple expression \eqref{eq:qn_SWAP} for the success rate using full SWAP caching of a 1-pair buffer, which exceeds the single-shot success probability $p^2$.
 At the same time, we noticed that iSWAPs are more sensitive to transmission loss with $q_n < p^2$ consistently.
 The reason lies in the fact that, once the buffer assumes a maximally mixed state (after a single-sided loss event), the full iSWAP caching protocol requires two successful caching operations in a row to refill the buffer, while the full SWAP protocol requires only one.
 See the diagram in Fig.~\ref{fig:statechange} for a visual representation of both cases.

 Concretely, a full iSWAP protocol with single-sided loss transforms between the buffer states $\ketbra{\psi_2}{\psi_2}$ (filled), $\openone/2\otimes\openone/2$ (depleted), and $\ketbra{00}{00}/2+\ketbra{11}{11}/2$ (depleted).
 Consequently, the 1-ebit success rate after $n$ steps requires two two-sided successes with an arbitrary number of up to $n-2$ two-sided losses in between or thereafter,